Live in the daylight, not the darkness

 - 5:17 Never stop talking to God.

 - 5:18 Whatever happens, go ahead and thank God.
-Remember this: God is in control of your life because of Jesus the Messiah.
+This is what God wants for you in your relationship with Jesus the Messiah.

 - 5:19 Don’t hit the brakes when the Spirit starts to move.